AvonReppert/udkm/docs/source/kmc3_xpp.rst

 -----------------
 A few functions for data analsis at the xpp beamline starting from exported .h5 files

-test if it works again
+test if it works with kmc3

 functions
 -----------------

-.. automodule:: udkm.moke.functions_2
+.. automodule:: udkm.kmc3.kmc3
     :show-inheritance:
     :members:
     :inherited-members: